 The Council receives the Dedicated Schools Grant (DSG) from the Government and it is therefore included in our gross budget figures in table 5.1.
 However, this grant is ringfenced to pass directly on to schools.
 This plan therefore uses the figure for "total budget excluding grants to schools".
-The DSG for 2016-17 is yet to be confirmed although we expect it will be reduced from the amount received in 2015-16 as a result of schools converting to academies.
+The DSG for 2016-17 remains the same on a per pupil basis as 2015-16, except for a small increase in funding to meet some pressures in High Needs funding.
 The impact will include schools converting from 1 April 2016 as well as the full year effect of schools that converted during 2015-16.
-As an estimate, based on our knowledge of schools converting to academies, we have used a figure of £241.9m in this report.